Y4h14/alx-files_manager/README.md

 # File Manager
-a simple platform to upload and view files
+A simple platform to upload and view files